aws/serverless-application-model/docs/safe_lambda_deployments.rst

 When you update your function code and deploy the SAM template using CloudFormation, the following happens:

-- Cloudformation pubilshes a new Lambda Version from the new code
+- CloudFormation publishes a new Lambda Version from the new code
 - Since a deployment preference is set, CodeDeploy takes over the job of actually shifting traffic from old version to new version.
 - Before traffic shifting starts, CodeDeploy will invoke the **PreTraffic Hook** Lambda Function.
 This Lambda function must call back to CodeDeploy with an explicit status of Success or Failure, via the PutLifecycleEventHookExecutionStatus_ API.
 On Failure, CodeDeploy will abort and report a failure back to CloudFormation.
 On Success, CodeDeploy will proceed with the specified traffic shifting.
 Here_ is a sample Lambda Hook function.
 - ``Type: Linear10PercentEvery10Minutes`` instructs CodeDeploy to start with 10% traffic on new version and add 10% every 10 minutes.
 It will complete traffic shifting in 100 minutes.